 - Participants enter the Ocean to City Race at their own risk and the Organisers, Partners or Sponsors shall not be liable for any injury or loss incurred before, during or after the event.

-- Entry fee refunds will not be given if the race, a course or category within the race, has to be cancelled, shortened, altered or postponed due to circumstances beyond the organiser’s control (e.g. weather).
-Should this happen then entry fees may be carried over to the following year, at the discretion of race organisers.
+- Entry fees, insurance fees and bus fees are non-refundable.
+This also applies if the race, a course or category with the race or my/our participation in the race, has to be cancelled, shortened, altered or postponed due to circumstances beyond the organiser’s control (e.g. weather).

 - Photographic / Video Rights: By signing up for the Ocean to City Race every participant agrees that they may be photographed, filmed and/or broadcast live for subsequent reproduction and/or broadcast on print media/radio/television/internet without payment.